HOW TO CLEAN COLD ROOM PANELS?

 Remember, water is a scarce resource, so use it wisely and don’t waste it!

 To learn more about the cleaning of your cold room and how to clean cold room panels you can get in touch on +44 7887 884768.
-You can also contact us via email@example.com or completing the contact form below.
+You can also contact us via firstname.lastname@example.org or by completing the contact form below.
 Once you reach out to us, we can provide you with a free quote and can also discuss our products and services further.